 For example, spend management offers you the visibility to simply compare the costs of facilities management, ICT, food, by each school, and by student numbers.
-Accounting for which school is doing the best, which one the worst, and, most important, instant access to the information on why.
+Accounting for which school is doing the best, which one is the worst, and, most important, instant access to the information on why.

-This Spend Analysis totally transforms every general ledger and enables every business to immediately focus in on areas for potential savings and then deliver these savings, usually by buying online from the preferred supplier/vendor.
+This Spend Analysis totally transforms every general ledger and enables every business to immediately focus on areas for potential savings and then deliver these savings, usually by buying online from the preferred supplier/vendor.
 Otherwise known as spend management.

 For our customers, accounting for savings run into £10,000’s ($13k+) per annum, for other larger organizations, it is millions per annum.

 It is time to re-evaluate your priorities.
 Accounts payable automation is no longer a “nice to have” because the value it offers the staff and the business are far to larger to be ignored.